 Then, Nas spits larger-than-life lyrics, which are splattered by an ambitious pen concealing immortal ink.

 “Listen vultures, I’ve been shackled by Western culture.
 You convinced most of my people to live off emotion.
 That’s why we competin’.
 Death by the chrome barrel forgot the secrets.
 My Kilimanjaro bone marrow’s the deepest.
 You can peep at the comments, but don’t fall for that.
 We want freedom, I’m a scholar, an almanac.”

-The song was produced by West, Dean, Blanco, Cashmere Cat, and Plain Pat.
+kanye West, Dean, Blanco, Cashmere Cat, and Plain Pat produced the song.

 ADAM AND EVE

 The Dream stays in the game and continues to contribute meaningful vocals.

 Nas raps the truth as he sees it.
 Later, he admits that he has an enemy called fear.
 Also, he battles flesh and blood.
 And to those he admits, “It’s a trend for these men to die on their own sword.”

 The battle-tested emcee addresses what he had to do to keep his circle pure from infirmities.

 “What come first, peace or the paper?
 Before I had a piece of paper, peace was in my favor.
 Before I sat to eat at the table, it had leeches and traitors.
 Cut the fat from the meat.
 Extract the weak, bon appetit.
 No bacon, brothers is swine.
 It’s so hard to trust ’em ’cause my hustle is mine.
 It’s evident they all the same, with gray hair and still mean muggin’.
 Gray hairs of wisdom, that means you seen somethin’.
 Say somethin’, you stay frontin’.
 But these clowns got false crowns, fictional kings.”

 The song was produced by West, Dean, E*Vax, and Pat.